Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-1. Laugafellslaug
+1. LAUGAFELLSLAUG

-2. Gvendarlaug
+2. GVENDARLAUG

-This pool of Gvendur is one of many pools named after Guðmundur Góði (nicknamed Gvendur) who is believed to have blessed the pool.
+This pool of Gvendur is one of many pools named after Guðmundur Góði (nicknamed Gvendur), who is believed to have blessed the pool.
 It is located in Bjarnafjörður on Strandir, in the Westfjords, about 100 steps away from Hotel Laugarhóll in the old schoolhouse at Klúka.
 Perfect to dip your toes and relax after a good day of adventures.

-3. Hveraborg
+3. HVERABORG

-Hveraborg pool in Iceland
+Hveraborg pool, Iceland

 Credit: https://www.travelblog.org/

 A car track from Ring Road 1 just East of the river must be followed until you reach a locked gate.
-This is where you need to start the hike to the pool which can take about an hour each way.
+This is where you need to start the hike to the pool, which can take about an hour each way.
 The path is marked.

-4. Hellulaug
+4. HELLULAUG

 Credit: https://www.westfjords.is/